walmartdigital/k8s-101/labs/08-encrypting-secrets-using-sealed-secrets/08-encrypting-secrets-using-sealed-secrets.md

 ## Summary

-In this lab you learned how to protect Kubernetes secrets using SealedSecret so that they can be store in a Git repository.
+In this lab you learned how to protect Kubernetes secrets using SealedSecret so that they can be stored in a Git repository.